 5. Avoid talking too much

 Maintain the face-to-face interview principles, asking short questions and listening to the candidate.
-This is a filtering system for both candidate and interviewer.
-Keep it short and detailed.
-Wait for the in-person interview to ask more detailed questions.
+As a result, this will be a filtering system for both candidate and interviewer.
+Keep it short and detailed, because you can wait for the in-person interview to ask more detailed questions.

 6. Plan out the structure